You can update shipment details after a sale or giveaway, so your label matches the package you’re sending.

 If the shipping adjustment costs less, Whatnot won’t issue a refund.

-We’ll show you if the shipping adjustment is free or if there’s a cost before you save your changes.
-Here's an example:
+We’ll show you whether an adjustment is free or has a cost before you save your changes.

 Adjustment types and costs can vary depending on where you're shipping from.